AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 See [Formatting rules for inputs](#formatting-rules-for-inputs) above.

 <div markdown="span" class="alert alert-primary">:pushpin: **Note:**
+If your changes to the data file make its format invalid, EduBook will display an error message as shown below.

 To retain your saved file, exit immediately without making changes to the blank file.
 Revert the changes and reload EduBook.
 Otherwise, a new empty file will be used.
 The new file **will be saved** upon using the `exit` command or making changes to the file, **erasing the old file**.